ufrisk/MemProcFS/README.md

 To capture live memory (without PCILeech FPGA hardware) download [DumpIt](https://www.comae.com/) and start the Memory Process File System via the DumpIt /LIVEKD mode.
 Alternatively, get WinPMEM by downloading the most recent signed [WinPMEM driver](https://github.com/Velocidex/c-aff4/tree/master/tools/pmem/resources/winpmem) and place it alongside MemProcFS - detailed instructions in the [LeechCore Wiki](https://github.com/ufrisk/LeechCore/wiki/Device_WinPMEM).

-PCILeech FPGA will require hardware as well as _FTD3XX.dll_ to be dropped in the files folder.
+PCILeech FPGA will require hardware as well as _FTD3XX.dll_ to be dropped alongside the MemProcFS binaries.
 Please check out the [LeechCore](https://github.com/ufrisk/LeechCore) project for instructions.

 ## Linux
 The memory process file system is not yet supported on Linux.